darthdaver/snce-app/README.md

 # snce-app
 S'nce Group Coding Challenge

-Open a terminal and move to the directory of the application.
+Open a terminal and move to the directory of the application (that contains the Dockerfile and the docker-compose.yml file).

 Execute the following commands: